Workshop IV | July 24, 2020 | Online (Lisbon)

 Carolin Genz is a ZEIT-Stiftung alumna and participated in the ZEIT-Stiftung Ebelin und Gerd Bucerius Summer School “History Takes Place,” which was held in Istanbul in 2013 with a focus on urban studies.

-Aylin Yildirim Tschoepe is an anthropologist, architect and instructor.
-Since her doctoral studies at Harvard University (Graduate School of Design, Middle Eastern Studies, Anthropology, Gender Studies), she engages in research with a diverse range of actors who are involved in and impacted by urban and social transformation.
-Interested in methodological explorations and questions of new forms of urbanity that arise from productive contest and emancipatory urban practices, she organizes seminars, lectures and workshops around the engendering of cities.
-As postdoctoral scholar, she is currently involved in an interdisciplinary SNF project “Visual Communication in Urban Planning Processes” at the University of Basel and the FHNW Academy of Art and Design in Switzerland, where she studies the role of collaboratively produced images in a network of actors who negotiate desires and visions of belonging to the city.
+Aylin Yildirim Tschoepe is an anthropologist, urbanist, and architect.
+Since her doctoral studies at Harvard University (Urban Studies, Anthropology, Gender Studies), she is interested in methodological explorations at and beyond her acedemic and profesisonal training and pursues questions of new forms of urbanity and urban lifeworlds that arise from a multiplicity of contesting actors that take various material and immaterial forms as bodies, structures, infrastructures and objects.
+She organizes seminars, lectures and workshops around Urban Engendering and emancipatory urban practices.
+As postdoctoral scholar, she is currently involved in the interdisciplinary SNF project “Visual Communication in Urban Planning Processes” at the University of Basel and the FHNW Academy of Art and Design in Switzerland, where she studies the role of collaboratively produced images in a network of actors who negotiate desires and visions of belonging to the city (www.cielab.ch).

 Aylin Yildirim Tschoepe is a ZEIT-Stiftung alumna and also participated in the ZEIT-Stiftung Ebelin und Gerd Bucerius Summer School “History Takes Place,” which was held in Istanbul in 2013 with a focus on urban studies.